section-engineering-education/engineering-education/content/articles/create-a-nextjs-blog-app-with-faunadb-typescript-and-apollo-server/index.md

 Enter the **collection name** and then click **Save**.
 The collection will be created, and you will be redirected to the collections page.

 Fauna saves data and information in "documents."
-If you're used to working with other databases, individual documents in a collection are comparable to the rows in a table.
+If you are used to working with other databases, individual documents in a collection are comparable to the rows in a table.
 As of now, it won't have any documents.

 ![new-collection-page](/engineering-education/create-a-nextjs-blog-app-with-faunadb-typescript-and-apollo-server/new-collection-page.PNG)